-EYFS • The Early Learning Goals that link closely with Art ar rd Design National Curriculum are: Exploring and Using Media and Materials Children safely use and explore a variety of materials, tools and techniques, experimenting with colour, design, texture, form and function.
+EYFS The Early Learning Goals that link closely with Art and Design National Curriculum are: Exploring and Using Media and Materials Children safely use and explore a variety of materials, tools and techniques, experimenting with colour, design, texture, form and function.
 Being Imaginative Children use what they have learnt about media and materials in original ways, thinking about uses and purposes.
 They represent their own ideas, thoughts and feelings through design and technology, art, music, dance, role play and stories.
 Children will work towards achieving these objectives by the end of their time in Reception through a child centred curriculum.
 Opportunities to develop these skills will be encouraged and provided through child initiated learning.
 Concepts and skills will be taught and delivered when appropriate throughout the year, or explicitly if child interest does not arise.
+Below is suggested temly coverage for recention: interest does not arise.
 Below is suggested termly coverage for reception: Autumn Term Spring Term To explore how media can be changed in a variety of ways.
 To explore how lines and shapes can represent objects or people.
 Spring Term To explore how lines and shapes can represent objects or people.
+To explore need to the interval objects or people.
 Summer Term